-The Great Highway Gallery is pleased to announce its first summer exhibition Mooka, featuring work by artist Yasmina Dedijer-Small.
-On view from May 16 – June 26, the exhibition will include gauche and ink paintings.
-The opening reception will be held on May 16 from 5:00 to 8:00 p.m.
+The Great Highway Gallery is pleased to announce Natural Obscurity photographic works by Gerald Hawk.
+On view from January 21st – Febuary 27th.
+The exhibition will feature abstract photography.
+The opening reception will be held on January 23rd from 6:00 to 9:00 p.m.

 About the Artist